-The Board of Directors ("the Board") of WCT Holdings Berhad ("WCT" or "the Company") is primarily responsible for the business and affairs of the Company and strongly believes that good corporate governance is vital to sustain its value and enhancing business integrity apart from maintaining confidence of shareholders/investors in WCT Group achieving its corporate objectives and vision.
+The Board of Directors ("the Board") of WCT Holdings Berhad ("WCT" of "the Company") is primarily responsible for the business and affairs of the Company and strongly believes that good corporate governance is vital to sustain its value and enhancing business integrity apart from maintaining confidence of shareholders/ investors in WCT Group achieving its corporate objectives and vision.

-The Board Charter sets out the roles, responsibilities, functions, compositions, processes and operations of the Board as well as those functions delegated to the Board Committees and the Management of WCT Group.
+The Board Charter sets out the roles, responsibilities, functions, compositions, processes and operations of the Board as well as those functions delegated to the Board Committees and the Management of WCT Group and is subject to the provisions of the Constitution of the Company, the Companies Act 2016, Main Market Listing Requirements (“MMLR”) of Bursa Malaysia Securities Berhad (“Bursa Securities”), the Malaysia Code on Corporate Governance (“the Code”) and any other applicable laws or regulatory requirements .

 This Board Charter is to promote a high standard of corporate governance within WCT Group and to ensure the Board is aware of their roles and responsibilities as well as the principles of good corporate governance and practices adopted in accordance with applicable laws in Malaysia when they are acting on behalf of the Company.